 “Narnia taught me we must all grow up and leave our childhood behind, but must never forget it.”
 (Some place on Pinterest)

 In my young years, I heard this shouted and chanted: “Ethiopia Tikdem!
 Ethiopia Tikdem!
 “Ethiopia First!
 Ethiopia First!”
-Sitting at one of my favorite Ethiopian restaurants earlier this week, it came to mind as I ate injera ba wat and savored every bite.
+Sitting at one of my favorite Ethiopian restaurants not too long ago, it came to mind as I ate injera ba wat and savored every bite.

 The year is 1966, the month is February and a little girl is born.
 Not in a hospital, but in a back-woods clinic in a tiny town called Deder, Ethiopia.
 I, Esther Joy Maret, was born the fourth child of missionary parents who wanted to serve God.
 Having three older brothers, I was the answer to my mother’s prayer for a girl.
 Much to say, I did not have your typical American childhood (I guess that has to be left to author Annie Dillard and many of you to describe).
 Here is a peak at my Ethiopian childhood…